mab-xyz/crystal-clear/scsc/README.md

 ---

 <div align="center">
-Made with ❤️ by the crystal-clear team
+Made with transparency 🔍 by the crystal-clear team
 </div>